btihen/btihen_dev/content/posts/ruby/rails_7_1_api_exploration/index.md

 I was recently asked about Rails API applications and considerations.
 I thought it would be interesting to explore some ideas.
 Here is what I explored.

-This code can be found at: (coming soon)
+This code can be found at: https://github.com/btihen-dev/flintstones_api

 ## Getting Started